The Lifespan of Cleaning Products

 Ammonia 5 years+

-• The product has changed color or consistency (e.g. gone lumpy)
+• It’s changed color or consistency (e.g. gone lumpy)

 • Baking powder doesn’t fizz in hot water